logdna/pino-logdna/README.md

   -p, --proxy                     The full URL of an http or https proxy to pass through
 ```

+## Contributing

+This project is open-sourced, and accepts PRs from the public for bugs or feature
+enhancements.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

+### Commit Format

+The project uses [Commitlint][] and enforces [Conventional Commit Standard][].
+Please format your commits based on these guidelines.

+An [issue must be opened](https://github.com/logdna/tail-file-node/issues) in the repository for any bug, feature, or anything else that will have a PR.

+The commit message must reference the issue with an [acceptable action tag](https://github.com/logdna/commitlint-config/blob/41aef3b69f292e39fb41a5ef24bcd7043e0fceb3/index.js#L12-L20) in the commit footer, e.g. `Fixes: #5`.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):